Julianne Phillips

-Julianne Phillips (born May 6, 1960) is an American model and actress.
+Julianne Phillips (born May 6, 1960) is an American former model and actress.
 She began her career as a model in the early 1980s before moving on to acting.
 She first attracted attention as the first wife of Bruce Springsteen and later for her role as Francesca "Frankie" Reed on the television drama series Sisters (1991–1996).

 Biography

-Phillips was born in Evanston, Illinois and raised in Lake Oswego, Oregon.
-Her parents are William Phillips, an insurance broker and executive, and Ann, who raised their children in the Catholic faith.
-Phillips is a graduate of Lake Oswego High School and Brooks College in Long Beach.
+Phillips was born in Evanston, Illinois, the youngest of six children in a Roman Catholic family.
+She is the daughter of William Phillips, an insurance broker and executive, and his wife, Ann.
 She has five siblings: four older brothers and one older sister.
-She credits her father with getting her into acting and giving her encouragement.
+Phillips's family relocated to Oregon in her early years, settling in the affluent Portland suburb of Lake Oswego, where she was raised.

+Phillips graduated from Lake Oswego High School and attended Brooks College in Long Beach, California.

 Early career

-Phillips began work as a model in Manhattan in the early 1980s.
-By 1982, she was represented by the Elite Modeling Agency, which characterized her as a "perfect-ten package," earning as much as $2,000 a day.
-She then moved to Los Angeles, where she appeared in the .38 Special music video for the song "If I'd Been the One."
-This led to Phillips' acting roles in 1984's made-for-TV movies "His Mistress", in which she co-starred with Robert Urich, and "Summer Fantasy."
+After graduating from college, Phillips returned to Oregon and began appearing in local community theater productions.
+This led to her being signed by Elite Modeling Agency in 1982, who characterized her as a "perfect-ten package," earning as much as $2,000 a day.
+After modeling in New York City, Phillips moved to Los Angeles, where she appeared in the .38 Special music video for the song "If I'd Been the One."
+This led to Phillips' acting roles in 1984's made-for-TV movies His Mistress, in which she co-starred with Robert Urich, and Summer Fantasy.
 She also appeared at the end of then-husband Bruce Springsteen's music video "Glory Days."